Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Feature_Tutorials/01_platform_creation_streaming_ip/README.md

     ![missing image](images/dds_freq.png)

-5. Exit the configuration page and connect the `aclk` port to the `clk_out1` signal of clocking wizard.
+4. Exit the configuration page and connect the `aclk` port to the `clk_out1` signal of clocking wizard.

-6. Now the block design should look like the following:
+5. Now the block design should look like the following:

   ![missing image](images/212_ipi_fully_connection_dds.png)

-7. Open up platform setup window and enable the M_AXIS_DATA port.
+6. Open up platform setup window and enable the M_AXIS_DATA port.
 Set the SP Tag to `AXIS` - this will be used by the Vitis™ linker to connect to the accelerator.

   ![missing image](images/dds_if.png)

-8. Regenerate the block design output products.
+7. Regenerate the block design output products.

-9. Export the hardware platform.
+8. Export the hardware platform.
 In the platform type selection page, choose **Hardware and hardware emulation** to run emulation with this platform.

 ### Step 3: Package the Platform in the Vitis Software Platform

-In this step, you will package the hardware XSA with software components in the Vitis IDE.
+In this step, you pack the hardware XSA with software components in the Vitis IDE.
 Follow the instructions in [Versal platform creation tutorial-Step2](../../Design_Tutorials/03_Edge_VCK190/step2.md).

 ### Step 4: Test the Platform

-In this step, you will build a simple `vadd` application and run hardware emulation to test the platform.
-Follow the instructions in [Versal platform creation tutorial-Step3](../../Design_Tutorials/03_Edge_VCK190/step3.md), but we will make some modifications.
+In this step, you build a simple `vadd` application and run hardware emulation to test the platform.
+Follow the instructions in [Versal platform creation tutorial-Step3](../../Design_Tutorials/03_Edge_VCK190/step3.md) along with the following modifications.

-You just need to run Application1 on that page.
+You need to run Application1 on the above page.
 After creating the `vadd` system project, make the following changes.

 1. Open up the `krnl_vadd.cpp` file under the `src` folder of the `vadd_kernels` project.
 Add the following header files at the beginning of this file.
 These are used to support the AXIS data type and HLS stream data type.